CurtisFeatures/FS25-Player-Monitor-Discord-Bot/README.md

 The bot will post messages in this format:

-`Jamie has joined the Server.
+Jamie has joined the Server.<br>
-Current In-game time is: 21:45
+Current In-game time is: 21:45<br>
 The total number of players online now is 2

-Jamie has left the Server after being connected for 1 hour and 15 minutes.
+Jamie has left the Server after being connected for 1 hour and 15 minutes.<br>
-Current in-game time is 23:00
+Current in-game time is 23:00<br>
-The total number of players online now is 1`
+The total number of players online now is 1

 Customization